Back to Destinations

 A wartime capital turned vertical megacity

 Chongqing's identity has two layers: wartime capital from 1937 to 1945, and today's viral mountain megacity of bridges, cliffs, tunnels, elevated highways, stairs, trains through buildings, and river lights.
-It is cinematic because it is physically difficult to understand at street level.
+It is cinematic because it is physically difficult to understand at street level, so good advice should lower the effort, not hype the confusion.

 Feel